KostyaShey/iShlomo/README.md

 # iShlomo
 My personal finance app

-Download the script and the DB to run the GUI
+Download the script, the SQlite DB and the Image to run the GUI on local